Introducing the First Ever Thermal Insulated Envelope with Integrated PCM Refrigerants

-TempAid thermal insulated PCM Mailers Envelope are tested against the ISTA 7E Summer, Winter, and Intermediate profiles using lane data gathered from real-world conditions and tested with several different product payload boxes and instrumented with calibrated RTD temperature monitors.
+Each mailer is tested against the ISTA 7D & 7E Summer and Winter profiles (as well as Spring/Fall seasonal conditions) using lane data gathered from real-world conditions and tested with several different product payload boxes and instrumented with calibrated RTD temperature monitors.

 15°C – 25°C for 48 hours (Summer)